emilyboynton/DataVisualization/README.md

 # DataVisualization
-my coursework for the Udacity course Data Visualization and D3.js
+My coursework for the Udacity course Data Visualization and D3.js

-My work for the Udacity JavaScript Design Patterns course

 Work is inspired by course prompts and project specs, but all code is my own unless otherwise noted.